Manoj-146/Manoj-146.github.io/README.md

 Description :
 As a common person will be able to allocate the task using this To-Do list application.
 In the application they will also able to assign the task as high priority.
 Here the tasks are stored in the localstorage.
+Tech stack I used : Html, Css and React.